How to Get Business Permits in the Philippines

 Get your business permits ready on time if you follow these steps.

-- Proceed to the permit department and inquire for the application form for a business permit.
+- Proceed to the permit department and inquire about the application form for a business permit.

 - Fill out the application form.